marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 winget install ubuntu
 ```

-That's why we installed `winget` at the beginning, so we could install apps fairly easy and fast.
+> That's why we installed `winget` at the beginning, so we could install apps fairly easy and fast.

+Then, Start the _Ubuntu-20.04_ **application** from the _Windows Start Menu_.
+This will prompt us to create our first user.

-## Terminal
+## Windows Terminal

 The next step is to install a terminal so you can issue commands in your recently installed Linux OS.